iqm-finland/qiskit-on-iqm/docs/user_guide.rst

-If the IQM server you are connecting to requires authentication, you will also have to use `Cortex CLI <https://github.com/iqm-finland/cortex-cli>`_ to retrieve and automatically refresh access tokens, then set the ``IQM_TOKENS_FILE`` environment variable to use those tokens.
+If the IQM server you are connecting to requires authentication, you will also have to use `Cortex CLI <https://github.com/iqm-finland/cortex-cli>`_ to retrieve and automatically refresh access tokens, then set the :envvar:`IQM_TOKENS_FILE` environment variable, as instructed, to point to the tokens file.
 See Cortex CLI's `documentation <https://iqm-finland.github.io/cortex-cli/readme.html>`__ for details.
-Alternatively, authorize with the IQM_AUTH_SERVER, IQM_AUTH_USERNAME and IQM_AUTH_PASSWORD environment variables or pass them as arguments to the constructor of :class:`.IQMProvider`, however this approach is less secure and considered as deprecated.
+Alternatively, you may authenticate yourself using the :envvar:`IQM_AUTH_SERVER`, :envvar:`IQM_AUTH_USERNAME` and :envvar:`IQM_AUTH_PASSWORD` environment variables, or pass them as arguments to :meth:`.IQMProvider.__init__`, however this approach is less secure and considered deprecated.

 The results of a job, that was executed with IQM quantum computer, contain the original request with the qubit mapping that was used in execution.
 You can check this mapping once execution has finished.